AliRezaJoodi/AliRezaJoodi/_FileCreationGuide_AVR_Exercises.md

 ### Description
 v1.0:
 - Last opened with BascomAVR v2.0.7.5
-- It's just for exercise and not commercial.
+- It's just for exercise and not commercial
 - Used successfully
-- It's **Best Version**.
+- It's **Best Version**
 ```

 ## Code_CodeVisionAVR